SebastianBethell/jungle-rails/README.md

 There is an admin section which allows new products and catagories to be added.
 The admin section is restricted by HTTP authorization.

+For the second half of this project the development was some using Test Driven Development using Rspec.

 ## Screenshots
 !["This shows the main page to feature avg. rating on a product as well as the sold out badge "](https://github.com/SebastianBethell/jungle-rails/blob/master/docs/main-page-sold-out.png)